Foster a Pet

 My Needs:

-• Monitor weight, eating, drinking, urinating and defecating.
+• Monitor weight, eating, drinking, urination and defecation.

 • Follow feeding instructions provided by AHS.